-In Canada - where 6,000 new active cases of tuberculosis are reported each year this disease costs the nation \$40 million annually.
-For the some 400 patients now undergoing treatment for tuberculosis in our Manitoba sanatoria, the treatment cost for each patient runs to nearly once again the family went on Mothers' Allowance.
-About a year later the father was able to return home, but the assistance cheques continued for some time afterwards until he was well enough to return to work.
+In Canada - where 6,000 new active cases of tuberculosis are reported each year - this disease costs the nation \$40 million annually.
+For the some 400 patients now undergoing treatment for tuberculosis in our Manitoba sanatoria, the treatment cost for each patient runs to nearly \$3,300 a year.